 Between us, we are supportive parents and partners who also teach, run corporate communities, nurse, and conduct academic research.
 Above and beyond our previous and concurrent careers, we have participated, trained, certified, or are candidates for:

 - Hand in Hand Parenting professionals

 - Infant Mental Health Community training by Toronto Sick Kids

 - MD/PhD at the University of British Columbia

 As The Sleeping Child, we offer families a different "sleep training" perspective.
-Through our blog, speaking engagements and writing, and our Parenting for Sleep services, we hope to enhance the lives of many, including our own.
+We hope that sharing our philosophies will enhance the lives of many families, including our own.